HOW IT

 The Greenwich Department of Human Services Fund, Inc.

-and sent to Attn: GYCP, Department of Human Services,
+and send to Attn: GYCP, Department of Human Services,

 101 Field Point Road, Greenwich, CT 06830